Promethearchaeaceae: Description

 Promethearchaeum syntrophicum. (c) SEM of a dividing cell.
 Scale bar = 1 μm. (d) Cryo-EM of a single cell.
 Scale bar = 500 nm.
 White arrows indicate large membrane vesicles.

 The "Ca. Lokiarchaeum" composite genome consists of 5,381 protein coding genes.
 Of these, roughly 32% do not correspond to any known protein, 26% closely resemble archaeal proteins, and 29% correspond to bacterial proteins.

 A small, but significant portion of the proteins (175, 3.3%) that the recovered genes code for are very similar to eukaryotic proteins.
 These proteins included homologs of cytoskeleton proteins, GTPases, and the oligosaccharyltransferase (OST) protein complex.
 Homologues for components of the endosomal sorting complex required for transport and the ubiquitin protein modifier system were also identified in Promethearchaeaceae genome analysis.
 Sample contamination is an unlikely explanation for the unusual proteins because the recovered genes were always flanked by prokaryotic genes and no genes of known eukaryotic origin were detected in the metagenome from which the composite genome was extracted.
 Further, previous phylogenetic analysis suggested the genes in question had their origin at the base of the eukaryotic clades.

 In eukaryotes, the function of these shared proteins include cell membrane deformation, cell shape formation, and a dynamic protein cytoskeleton.
 Eukaryotic protein functions found in Promethearchaeaceae also include intracellular transport mechanisms.
 It is inferred then that "Ca. Lokiarchaeum" may have some of these abilities.
 Another shared protein, actin, is essential for phagocytosis in eukaryotes.
 Phagocytosis is the ability to engulf and consume another particle; such ability would facilitate the endosymbiotic origin of mitochondria and chloroplasts, which is a key difference between prokaryotes and eukaryotes.
+The formation of the mitochondria is believed to be a key factor for the evolution of multicellularity.
 The presence of actin proteins and intracellular transport mechanisms provides evidence for the common ancestry between ancient Promethearchaeaceae and Eukarya.